Alabama River

 The Alabama River, in the U.S. state of Alabama, is formed by the Tallapoosa and Coosa rivers, which unite about 6 mi north of Montgomery, near the town of Wetumpka.

-The river flows west to Selma, then southwest until, about 45 mi from Mobile, it unites with the Tombigbee, forming the Mobile and Tensaw rivers, which discharge into Mobile Bay.
+Over a course of approximately 319 mi, the river meanders west towards Selma, then southwest until, about 45 mi from Mobile, it unites with the Tombigbee, forming the Mobile and Tensaw rivers, which discharge into Mobile Bay.

 Description

 The run of the Alabama is highly meandering.
 Its width varies from 50 to 200 yd, and its depth from 3 to 40 ft.
 Its length as measured by the United States Geological Survey is 318.5 mi, and by steamboat measurement, 420 mi.

 The river crosses the richest agricultural and timber districts of the state.
 Railways connect it with the mineral regions of north-central Alabama.

 After the Coosa and Tallapoosa rivers, the principal tributary of the Alabama is the Cahaba River, which is about 194 mi long and joins the Alabama River about 10 mi below Selma.
 The Alabama River's main tributary, the Coosa River, crosses the mineral region of Alabama and is navigable for light-draft boats from Rome, Georgia, to about 117 mi above Wetumpka (about 102 mi below Rome and 26 mi below Greensport), and from Wetumpka to its junction with the Tallapoosa.
 The channel of the river has been considerably improved by the federal government.

 The navigation of the Tallapoosa River – which has its source in Paulding County, Georgia, and is about 265 mi long – is prevented by shoals and a 60 ft fall at Tallassee, a few miles north of its junction with the Coosa.
 The Alabama is navigable throughout the year.

 The river played an important role in the growth of the economy in the region during the 19th century as a source of transportation of goods, which included slaves.
 The river is still used for transportation of farming produce; however, it is not as important as it once was due to the construction of roads and railways.

 Documented by Europeans first in 1701, the Alabama, Coosa, and Tallapoosa rivers were central to the homeland of the Creek Indians before their removal by United States forces to the Indian Territory in the 1830s.